Location

 Project

-This project began in 2018, when the Child Abuse Prevention Sub-Committee of the Indiana Commission on Improving the Status of Children identified the possible need for a statewide child abuse prevention framework.
-Based on its review, the Sub-Committee made a recommendation to the Commission that a framework be developed for Indiana.
+In 2018, the Child Abuse Prevention Sub-Committee of the Indiana Commission on Improving the Status of Children researched promising practices and identified a possible solution for Indiana – a statewide child abuse prevention framework.
+They reviewed several existing resources and statewide plans, including the Child Maltreatment Prevention: A Planning Framework for Action, developed by Chapin Hall at the University of Chicago, and statewide frameworks created by Colorado and South Carolina.
+Based on its review, the Sub-Committee made a recommendation to the Commission that a similar framework be developed for Indiana.
 In May 2019, the Commission voted to approve the recommendation.

 • Geographic distribution